wesleyem/th57/EPS.md

 > Note: Voltmeter will not indicate battery voltage until batter bus supply and voltmeter circuit breakers are in.

-> Note: Flight operation can be maintained without batter and generator.
+> Note: Flight operation can be maintained without battery and generator.
 Instruments powered by the 28 Vdc power, however, will be inoperable.

 > Note: ![Image][c] The voltmeter select switch may aid in identifying the location of the fire